carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(arr.length) // 6
 ```

 The length is now 6 but the amount of elements is still 3.
-Because of this, your browser will likely show some “empty items” inside the Array.
+Because of this, your browser will likely show some “empty items” inside the array.
 Remember, these aren’t real elements.

 ```jsx
 console.log(arr) // [ "a", "b", <3 empty items>, "c" ]